haystack/nb/README.md

 }
 module.exports = config;
 ```

-4. Add `email-config.js` file in thr root of the project like below (you can use your gmail account or ask admin for test account):
+5. Add an `email-config.js` file in the base folder of the project (where config.js is) like below (you can use your gmail account or ask admin for test account):
 ```
 const nodemailer = require("nodemailer");
 const transporter = nodemailer.createTransport({